Introduction to Secondary Data Analysis

 - Scientific breakthroughs: It can lead to unforeseen discoveries and scientific breakthroughs as previously analyzed data for some other purpose is being used as the benchmark.

 Secondary Data Analysis though having some disadvantages and critics have benefitted the researchers using it.
-However, the researchers using this technique must know about the shortcomings of technique like loss of data accuracy, data sufficiency and data importance for effectively using this technique and minimizing the threats posed by it.
+However, the researchers using this technique must know about the shortcomings of techniques like loss of data accuracy, data sufficiency and data importance for effectively using this technique and minimizing the threats posed by it.

 This is a guide to Secondary Data Analysis.
 Here we discuss the introduction to Secondary Data Analysis along with methodologies, steps involved and benefits.
 You can also go through our other related articles to learn more –